-The BuddyPress Multi Select Box and Checkboxes fields are detected as multi-option fields in the WordPress user table.
+The BuddyPress Multi-Select Box and Checkboxes fields are detected as multi-option fields in the WordPress user table.
 Users Insights automatically displays the saved values in a comma-separated format.
-The filters detect those fields as text fields, so you can use the “contains” and “does not contain” filters to search for users that have or haven’t selected an option.
+The filters support the “includes/does not include” and “is set/is not set” options.
+When filtering by these fields Users Insights provides the list of the registered field options to choose from.

 As an example, we have created a Languages profile field where the members can select one or more languages that they speak.
-We have used the “contains” filter to find all the BuddyPress members that speak Italian:
+We have used the “includes” filter to find all the BuddyPress members who speak English:

 The rest of the fields, such as the Text Box and the URL fields, are detected as text fields.
 The default text operators, such as “contains/does not contain” and “is/is not” are available in the filters sections.

 Here is an example where we search our BuddyPress members by the custom job title profile field that we have created.
 We have used the “contains” filter to find all the members that take any kind of a designer position: